xdmushui/partner-center-sdk/develop/get-an-availability-by-id.md

 ---
-title: Get an availability by ID
+title: Get the availability by ID
-description: Gets an availability for the specified product and SKU using an availability ID. ms.assetid: 5E4160AB-6B73-4CA1-903D-7257927CA754 ms.date: 09/17/2019 ms.service: partner-dashboard
+description: Gets the availability for the specified product and SKU using an availability ID. ms.assetid: 5E4160AB-6B73-4CA1-903D-7257927CA754 ms.date: 09/17/2019 ms.service: partner-dashboard